tkzic/WebAudio/README.md

 Load and Save patches to local web storage copy and paste to clipboard using window.prompt box (just use cmd-c or cmd-v)

+You can try the latest version at http://zerokidz.com/wap

 Patches are saved in JSON text format

 ---